qzq92/CapstoneProj-G.A/README.md

 - 8701, 8702, 8704 and 8706
 - 9704, 9705 and 9706

+## Dataset download link
+Please download the dataset represented with LTAdatasets.zip from the following link: [Dataset Download](https://drive.google.com/file/d/16oQZaxut5It0w1zQXFlTTB1gB6jktqAy/view?usp=sharing)

+Unzip the file and you will see 87 folders with 4 digit identifier containing traffic footages of a particular location.

 ### Annotation tool used for annotating data: Makesense.ai
 - Link to browser tool: [Makesense.ai](https://www.makesense.ai/)